View full guide »

 No goods or technology may be exported or transferred from Canada to a country on the Area Control List without an individual export permit.
 The only country currently listed on the Area Control List is North Korea.

 Bill C-47, An Act to amend the Export and Import Permits Act and the Criminal Code (amendments permitting the accession to the Arms Trade Treaty and other amendments) received Royal Assent on December 13, 2018.
 The law makes several amendments to the EIPA and Criminal Code to regulate arms brokering and to obligate the Minister of Foreign Affairs to apply the assessment criteria required by the Arms Trade Treaty when considering the granting of export and brokering permits.
-Once passed, it would prohibit those captured by the legislation from brokering transactions involving the movement of arms from one foreign country to another foreign country, without a permit.
+It prohibits those captured by the legislation from brokering transactions involving the movement of arms from one foreign country to another foreign country, without a permit.

 A number of specific export controls are imposed by legislation administered by government departments other than GAC.
 These controlled products include, for example, wheat and barley, certain cultural property, rough diamonds, endangered species, ozone-depleting substances, nuclear substances, select equipment and information, hazardous waste, and certain wild plants and animals.